Looking for White Van Man

 In the Court of the Silken Snots

-At 9am in Court No. 5 at Dundee Sheriff Court I sat with a group of social workers in the public gallery while the Clerk of the Court
+At 9am on 2 March 2005, at Dundee Sheriff Court, I sat in Court No. 5's public gallery while the Clerk of the Court

 and the Sheriff, Andrew Grant McCulloch, decided the order in which cases would be heard.